hugros-93/agentic-art/README.md

 - total token count
 - finish reason
 - model execution duration
-- model loading duration
+- model loading duration when available
-- prompt evaluation duration
+- prompt evaluation duration when available
-- generation duration
+- generation duration when available

 Prompts and responses are recorded as span events: